camunda/camunda-bpm-spring-boot-starter/.github/CONTRIBUTING.md

 * The `mvn clean install` build passes including tests
 * The work is combined into a single commit

-We'd be glad to assist you if you do not get these things right in the first place.
+We'd be glad to assist you if you do not get these things right at first.